djjd47130/Cayan/README.md

 # Cayan Delphi Components

-Delphi Library for Payment Integration using Cayan Solutions
+Delphi Component Library for Payment Integration using Cayan Solutions

 ## Disclaimer

 This library was written by Jerry Dodge, and not by any direct member of Cayan.
 No guarantees are made towards this code, and is available on an as-is basis.
-Neither I or Cayan are responsible for any problems which arise as a result of using this code.
+Neither I or Cayan are responsible for any problems which may arise as a result of using this code.

 ## Disclaimer